 One of the key elements when approaching new features is by staying informed.
 Listening to our drivers and passengers, analysing the market and staying updated with trends and new patterns.

 Working in partnership with taxi drivers, building world class technology and ensuring that cities and their inhabitants can move freely is actually our daily routine.

-Running research studies across the mobility market can be challenging.
 With competitors across all the continents, from traditional hailing services to private hire options, finding the right data and the understanding the impact on the product requires a lot of effort.